 E-book publishers (sometimes in different formats) may have different pricing policies.
 Not all allow free books.
 Not all books should be free, as even e-book publishers have to earn a living, like the rest of us.
-My Smashwords profile page links all my published books, to date, in the standard epub format.
+My Amazon kdp profile page links all my published books, to date.
 Other formats may be available from other sites.
-Calibre program converts to the main formats.
+Calibre program converts to all the main formats (when I could get it to work properly).

 Should you like any of these volumes, please review them: